Australian Computer Society (ACS) Process & Charges

 occupation)

-Bachelor Degree or Higher with an ICT Minor 5 years of relevant work experience within past 10 years 5 Years 5 Years of deduction and you can claim points for rest experience (closely related to your nominated
+5 Years of deduction and you can claim points for the rest of the experience (closely related to your nominated

 occupation)